monicaiyb/monicaiyb/README.md

 - 🔭 I’m currently working on a web inventory management system
 - 🌱 I’m currently learning python, machine learning also participating in  #100DaysOfCode to help me stay consistent with learning
 - 👯 I’m looking to collaborate on open source projects hopefully my first 2022
-- ⚡ Fun fact: I laughter is contagious so i will join in your laughter.
+- ⚡ Fun fact: Laughter is contagious so i will join in your laughter.